Quick Answer

 Which flashlight does the FBI use?

 The FBI has historically issued SureFire flashlights, particularly models in the 6P, G2, and Fury families.
-SureFire’s combination of absolute reliability, compact size, high output, and compatibility with CR123A lithium cells makes them a standard choice for federal law enforcement agencies.
-While specific issued models change over time, SureFire’s quality and durability remain the benchmark.
+SureFire’s combination of absolute reliability, compact size, high output, and CR123A lithium cell compatibility makes them a standard choice for federal law enforcement.
+Specific issued models change over time, but SureFire’s quality and durability remain the benchmark.

 How many lumens do you need for a survival flashlight?

 A minimum of 200 lumens handles most emergency tasks — navigating indoors, performing first aid, and reading printed materials.
-Between 300 and 1,000 lumens is the practical sweet spot for survival use, covering everything from room illumination to outdoor trail navigation.
+Between 300 and 1,000 lumens is the practical sweet spot, covering everything from room illumination to outdoor trail navigation.
 Going above 1,000 lumens provides impressive throw for search tasks but drains batteries fast.
 In my experience, a light with a solid 50-lumen low mode and a 600-lumen high mode gives you the best balance of endurance and capability.

 What is the best rechargeable flashlight for an emergency kit?

-The Fenix PD36R Pro is my top pick for a rechargeable survival flashlight.
+The Fenix PD36R Pro is my top pick.
 It offers USB-C charging, runs on widely available 21700 cells, delivers over 20 hours on low mode, and carries an IP68 rating.
-The key advantage of a rechargeable emergency preparedness flashlight is the ability to top it off from a solar panel or power bank during extended outages — but always carry disposable lithium backups for when recharging isn’t an option.
+The key advantage of a rechargeable flashlight is the ability to top it off from a solar panel or power bank during extended outages.
+But always carry disposable lithium backups for when recharging isn’t an option — that combination is what real redundancy looks like.

 1. Start with one quality handheld.
 A Fenix PD36R Pro or Streamlight ProTac 2L-X covers the vast majority of emergency scenarios.
 Don’t overcomplicate it.

 2. Add a headlamp for hands-free capability.
-You’ll thank yourself the first time you need to use both hands in the dark.
+You’ll thank yourself the first time you need both hands in the dark.

 3. Place cheap backups everywhere.
 One in the car, one at the bedside, one by the breaker panel.
 A $12 Coast PX22 in the right spot is worth more than a $200 light you can’t find.